josh-helpert/elder/docs/syntax.markdown

   * function `f(1, 2)`
   * relator data definition `o.(a, b = 1, c)` or `o .(a, b = 1, c)`
   * relator selection `o.(a, b, c)`
-* A Block which groups statements, often unevaluated, together:
-  * inline conditional `if (x > 1 and y < 2) then (log x) else (log y)`
-  * inline while `while (x > 0) (log x; x -= 1)`

-Parenthesis we're designed to work in a compatible way between the multiple ways they're used.
-Often the developer is forced to use parenthesis in cases where it's ambiguous, rare, or to be consistent with other syntax.
+Parentheses we're designed to work in a compatible way between the multiple ways they're used.
+Often the developer is forced to use parentheses in cases where it's ambiguous, rare, or to be consistent with other syntax.
 For example, `x = (1, 2, 3)` is required to describe defining a sequence to also make it compatible with other literals (we'll go in depth later):
 ```
+// Sequence
-a = (1, 2, 3)             // Sequence
+a = (1, 2, 3)

+// List
-b = [4, 5, 6]             // List
+b = [4, 5, 6]

+// Map
-c = {x = 7, y = 8, z = 9} // Map
+c = {x = 7, y = 8, z = 9}
 ```

-### Parenthesis are not a container
+### Parentheses are not Data

-Since parenthesis are not a container, they do have a effect that's novel.
+Since parentheses are more like hints, they're generally not inspectable as they're automatically reduced and result in a unwrapped sequence.
+When composed, this has an effect that's novel.

 Consider the following psuedo code:
 ```
 x = (1, 2, 3)
 y = (4, 5, 6)
 z = (x, y)
 ```

 The value of `z` won't be 2 sequences like one may expect.
+Let's go through it step by step.

-Instead here's the process which starts by substitution in place:
+The process which starts by substitution in place:
 ```
 z = ((1, 2, 3), (4, 5, 6))
 ```

-Then the inner expression is reduced:
+Since there is nothing left to do w/n the inner expression, the parentheses are reduced:
 ```
 z = (1, 2, 3, 4, 5, 6)
 ```
-Since there's nothing left to do with the inner expression the parenthesis are dropped.
+Notice that although we started with several sequences, we end up w/ a flat sequence.

-This may seem weird but it's a natural extension to do what we do in other languages where the options are usually:
+This may seem weird but it's a natural extension to do what we do in other languages.
+It's common in other languages to:
 * return a single item like `4`, `8.7`, `'c'`, `"Hello"`
 * return 0 to many items w/n some type of container like `[1, 2, 3]`, `{x, y, z}`

-What parenthesis allow us to do is add another category which act like multiple, single items w/o a container.
+What parentheses allow us to do is add another category which act like multiple items w/o a container.
 This allows us to avoid extra wrapping and unwrapping of data which leads to more visual noise.

 For example, consider this psuedo code where we use an external function to construct the properties of a HTML-like element:
 ```